The Beauty of Matcha Ceremonial Tea

-Take a look at the process, which is a form of mindful movement (a moving meditation, of you will):
+Take a look at the process, which is a form of mindful movement, a moving meditation, if you will:

 In various studies, green tea has been shown to kill cancer cells, without harming normal cells.
 Green tea drinkers are significantly less likely to get various types of cancer due to it’s powerful antioxidants.
 It could potentially reduce this risk of breast cancer, prostate cancer and colorectal cancer, to name a few.

 Green tea is used in many weight loss supplements, and for good reason – it is shown to burn fat and boost the metabolic rate.
 The caffeine in green tea has also been shown to improve physical performance by mobilizing fatty acids from the fat tissues and making them available for use as energy.